 Weeds

-- They out compete native species.
+- Out compete native species.

-- They change the physiology of the environment.
+- Change the physiology of the environment.

 Pest and disease surveillance at Australia’s borders – DAFF